wimblerobotics/Sigyn/Designs/TeensySensor/TeensySensor.md

 |       5       |        SCK         |      13 (LED)      |
 |       6       |     OUT1C / CS     |       9 / 10       |

 That is, for the SPI-1 connector, pin6, the chip select pin is the OUT1C signal, which is digital pin 9 for the Teensy 4.1.
-For the SPI-2 connector, pint 6 is the CS signal, which is digital pin 10.
+For the SPI-2 connector, pin 6 is the CS signal, which is digital pin 10.

 # Programming the 4 RELAY connectors.